fxpar/markdown-to-bootstrap/README.md

 **First paragraph after title is "lead"**: only the first paragraph has a "lead" class.

-**The horizontal line is not necessayr** : as per definition, jumbotron includes a line after the first paragraph.
+**The horizontal line is not necessary** : as per definition, jumbotron includes a line after the first paragraph.
 * color of the line border SHOULD follow the color of the text

 **Attributes MUST be passed**: background color, text color especially